onchainification/safe_panic_modules/README.md

 ## Gotchas during development

-We though that the factory could hook-up automatically the module deployed, but due to security reasons see [GS031](https://github.com/safe-global/safe-contracts/blob/main/docs/error_codes.md#general-auth-related) the enabling of the module is only possible from the safe itself to avoid undesired actions.
-It will require another action from the signers to enable the module deployed to fully onboard the freshly deployed module.
+We thought that the factory could hook up the deployed module automatically, but due to security reasons (see [GS031](https://github.com/safe-global/safe-contracts/blob/main/docs/error_codes.md#general-auth-related)) the enabling of the module is only possible from the safe itself.
+It will require another action from the signers to enable the deployed module in order to fully onboard it.

 ## Goerli testnet deployment